 Before it's time to talk about various solutions, let's quickly cover some of the main problems why your Nespresso sometimes tastes bad.

-• Low water quality: Hard water or chlorinated tap water can dull coffee flavor and even add a chemical aftertaste
+• Low water quality.
+Hard water or chlorinated tap water can dull the flavor of coffee and even introduce a chemical aftertaste.

-• Lack of maintenance: Residual oils and old grounds inside your machine will mess with the flavor
+• Lack of maintenance.
+Residual oils and old grounds inside your machine can affect the flavor.

 Understanding these issues helps you troubleshoot and tweak for better results.